udaykumarp869/SplitWiseApp/README.md

 # SplitWiseApp
-This provides the backend Apis necessary for a splitwise Application
+This provides the backend Apis necessary for a splitwise Application under coding and design project for setu

 The Application can be tested by using the collection of apis